Phone: 0191 5280440

 Sunningdale values the views, thoughts and wishes of all stakeholders, particularly parent/carers.

-We also have parent governors who will be happy to talk to parents.
+We have parent governors who will be happy to talk to parents.
 Please contact school if you would like to speak to a Governor.

 We have an ‘open door' policy and encourage parent/carers to come into school regularly whether it be for an informal ‘chat,' for weekly coffee mornings, Family Assemblies, open evenings, ‘Awareness Raising' Sessions, Therapy surgeries or more formal multi-professional meetings.